-So I’ve been craving Okonomiyaki since I landed and this one was a highly-popular choice along with the fact that it’s a Michelin-starred restaurant.
-It was also recommended by a few friends that traveled through Osaka, and some local.
-With that said, it was no surprise that there was a a pretty long line as I arrived for lunch.
+So I’ve been craving Okonomiyaki since I arrived, and Mizuno was a popular pick, thanks to its Michelin-starred status.
+It was also suggested by a couple friends who had visited Osaka and several locals.
+As a result, it came as no surprise that there was a rather lengthy queue when I arrived for lunch.

 Okonomiyaki is a Japanese pancake made from a batter of flour, shredded nagaimo (a Japanese yam), egg, and dashi broth.
 You can fill it with all sorts of meat, vegetables, or seafood according to your preference.
 In fact, “okonomi” means “as you like it.”

 While waiting in line, a staff takes your order ahead of time to expedite the process.
 I waited about 15 minutes before getting seated, although it probably would’ve been even longer.
-This is the perk of solo traveling: skipping lines! 😁
+This is the perk of solo traveling: You get to skip lines! 😁

 If you’ve never had Okonomiyaki before, the menu can be a quite overwhelming.
 There are all these different types of Okonomiyaki, sauce, meats to be added but thankfully, the menu does point to some suggested “most popular” items.

 I ordered Mizuno-yaki (¥1450), which translates to “mixed grill.”
 It’s a combination of pork belly, minced meat, squid, shrimp, scallop and octopus.
 It is topped with Mizuno’s signature seaweed powder, brown sauce, and mayonnaise.
 This one was listed as the second most popular dish on the menu.

 The dish was savory and cooked to my specifications; it was also very satisfying as the ultimate comfort food.
 The serving size is generous.